lordm/vim-browser-reload-linux/README.rst

 Vim plugin to reload your browser.
 This is a linux compatible version inspired by the mac version https://github.com/tell-k/vim-browsereload-mac

+This plugin is a form of [vim-browser-reload](https://github.com/lordm/vim-browser-reload-linux), fixes a refresh glitch with `ctrl-r` getting spammed in vim as well as the following features:

+A) Add a Reload Delay

+A new `g:reloadDelay` variable which can be set to hackily get around waiting for a build system to finish before reloading.

+B) Reload on all file changes

+A new `g:reloadAll` variable, which if set will add the reload command to all php,js,css, and html files in your project.

 Required
 =====================